-- a plunger for minor plumbing fixes.
+Also include a dependable flashlight, a battery-operated stud finder, and a plunger for minor plumbing fixes.

 Needle-nose pliers are just the thing for reaching into tight spaces, twisting small wires, and holding small metal parts and nails in place for screwing or hammering.

-other tools to consider including for occasional home repair projects:
+Other useful tools for occasional projects: